Street TryOn: Learning In-the-Wild Virtual Try-On from Unpaired Person Images: Related Work

 \section{Related Work}

 \textbf{Virtual Try-On Benchmarks.} Existing Shop2Model virtual try-on benchmarks include VITON~\cite{han2018viton}, VITON-HD~\cite{choi2021vitonhd}, MPV~\cite{dong2019mpv}, and DressCode~\cite{morelli2022dresscode}, all of which have paired person and garment images with studio model as person source and ghost mannequin images as garment source.
 VITON, VITON-HD, and MPV only have top garments, but DressCode also includes other categories like pants and dresses.
-MPV has more than one person image paired with the garment ghost mannequin images in different poses.
+MPV has multiple person images paired with the garment images in different poses.
 DeepFashion\cite{liu2016deepfashion}, and UPT~\cite{xie2022pastagan++} datasets have also been used to demonstrate Model2Model try-on.
 However, none of the existing datasets are representative of in-the-wild try-on settings.
 Therefore, our proposed StreetTryOn benchmark is a necessary addition to the literature.
+The SHHQ-1.0 dataset~\cite{fu2022shhq} has previously been proposed to evaluate in-the-wild try-on performance.
+However, at least 25\% images in SHHQ-1.0 are studio model images aggregated from the DeepFashion dataset~\cite{liu2016deepfashion} and the African fashion ~dataset\cite{hacheme2021africanfashion}.

-\textbf{Virtual Try-On Approaches.} Most of the top-performing methods for Shop2Model try-on~\cite{ge2021pfafn,han2019clothflow, he2022styleflow,xie2023gp-vton, zhu2023tryondiffusion} are trained on paired datasets mentioned above, like VITON-HD~\cite{choi2021vitonhd} and DressCode~\cite{morelli2022dresscode}.
+\textbf{Virtual Try-On Approaches.} Most of the top-performing methods for the Shop2Model try-on~\cite{ge2021pfafn,han2019clothflow, he2022styleflow,xie2023gp-vton, zhu2023tryondiffusion} are trained on paired datasets mentioned above, like VITON-HD~\cite{choi2021vitonhd} and DressCode~\cite{morelli2022dresscode}.
 Such methods can achieve high-quality results on in-domain images, but do not transfer well to in-the-wild data.
 Several other works~\cite{albahar2021posewithstyle, cui2021dior, zhu2023tryondiffusion} can achieve Model2Model try-on by training on paired data (people wearing the same outfits in multiple poses).
 However, such methods cannot be trained in settings where paired data is unavailable.
 PASTAGAN~\cite{xie2021pastagan} and PASTAGAN++~\cite{xie2022pastagan++} are the only prior works for Model2Model try-on trained without paired training data on the UPT dataset~\cite{xie2021pastagan}.
 However, our experiments will show that PASTAGAN++ cannot handle the complex backgrounds of street images.
 Dressing-in-the-wild \cite{dong2022dressing-in-the-wild} is another method aimed at in-the-wild try-on, but both its training and inference require videos to learn the person representation.

 To capture the complicated appearancce distribution of dressed people, a few prior works~\cite{men2020controllable,lewis2021tryongan} have used a StyleGAN-like architecture~\cite{karras2019stylegan} with encoded garments as style codes, but such codes typically have a hard time preserving garment details.
 PASTAGAN++~\cite{xie2022pastagan++}, one of the few previous methods that can be trained from unpaired data, introduces a sophisticated patch-based garment representation to effectively preserve details.
 However, its StyleGAN nature makes it fundamentally difficult to train on street images with varied backgrounds.